AstarVienna/METIS_Simulations/ESO/README.md

 > ./run_recipes.py --sequence 1
 ```

-does the same but takes the mjdObs from the first item in the sequence.
+does the same but takes the dateobs from the first item in the sequence.

 ```
-> ./run_recipes.py --testRun 1
+> ./run_recipes.py --testRun
 ```

 Runs the script without executing the simulations to check input values.